tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 and setting up the RAM address and data hardware scrambling with values from the True Random Number Generator (TRNG).

+The partition table is then read from flash and stored in FW\_RAM.

 1. Check the special resetinfo area in FW\_RAM for reset type.
 Type zero means default behaviour, load from flash app slot 0, expecting the app there to have a specific hardcoded BLAKE2s digest.